bbc/news-apps-coding-challenge/README.md

 ### Languages
 For iOS roles, you can write the app in either Swift or Objective-C, but _you should avoid third party libraries_.
 If you use them, please explain why.
 For clarity, anything in the Apple SDKs we would consider first-party and an essential part of most any iOS app.

-For Android roles, you can write the app in either Kotlin or Java, but _you should avoid third party libraries_.
-If you use them, please explain why.
-For clarity, anything in the Android SDKs we would consider first-party and an essential part of most any Android app.
+For Android roles, you can write the app in either Kotlin or Java.

 ### Considerations
 Remember we are looking for a demonstration of your skills - not perfection.
 A comment about what you would do next might be better than squeezing in everything but not doing anything to your usual standard.